scimma/security-scripts/README.md

 ## Available subcommands
 When installed with pip, the scripts can be run with an `sc {subcommand}` command, and available arguments can be retrieved with `sc {subcommand} -h`.

-#### sc inf_vault
-Download Cloudtrail logs to the vault directory.
-Downloads are incremental -- previous downloads are not re-fetched or deleted.

-A vault file is bushy directory tree that is stored under $HOME/.vault. the leaves are (many json) files, each covering a small slice of time.
-The files contain AWS event records.

-Other tools (notably find_by_content.py) based on trailscraper use the downloaded data for analysis.

-#### sc inf_report
-Run tag, s3, secret, certificate, repo inventory reports

 #### sc inf_find
 Dump cloudtail json event records from the vault having some value matching the globstring.